-In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
-ASU 2014-09 supersedes the revenue recognition requirements under the Accounting Standards Codification ("ASC") Topic 605, Revenue Recognition, and most industry-specific guidance throughout the Industry Topics of the ASC.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
+ASU 2014-09 supersedes the revenue recognition requirements under ASC Topic 605, Revenue Recognition, and most industry-specific guidance throughout the Industry Topics of the ASC.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
 Under the new guidance, an entity is required to perform the following five steps: (1) identify the contract(s) with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when (or as) the entity satisfies a performance obligation.
 The new guidance will significantly enhance comparability of revenue recognition practices across entities, industries, jurisdictions and capital markets.
 Additionally, the guidance requires improved disclosures as to the nature, amount, timing and uncertainty of revenue that is recognized.
 In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers: Deferral of the Effective Date which defers the effective date of ASU 2014-09 by one year for all entities under GAAP.
-The new guidance will be effective for the annual reporting period beginning after December 15, 2017, including interim periods within that reporting period.
-Early adoption is permitted for annual reporting periods beginning after December 15, 2016.
+The new guidance will be effective for the annual reporting period beginning after December 15, 2016.
 The Company is currently evaluating the impact the adoption of this new accounting standard will have on the Company's consolidated financial statements and disclosures.